-ABB’s Executive briefings are targeted at senior executives who need a rapid update or snapshot of the issues in a number of areas of biotechnology in Asia-Pacific.
+ABB’s Executive briefings are targeted at senior executives who need a rapid update or snapshot of the issues in several areas of biotechnology in Asia-Pacific.
 People who will benefit from these briefings include:

 BRIEFING DETAILS